near/near-sdk-rs/near-sdk-sim/README.md

 * You can remove the nested project's `target`, since all workspace members will be built to the root project's `target` directory
 * If you were building with `cargo build`, you can now build all workspace members at once with `cargo build --all`

-**Want an example?** Check out [examples/fungible-token](../examples/fungible-token).

-## Test file
+## Test files

 In the root of your project (`contract-wrap` in the example above), create a `tests` directory with a Rust file inside.
-It's common to call this `tests/general.rs`.
+Anything in here will automatically be run by `cargo test`.

+Inside this folder, set up a new test crate for yourself by creating a `tests/sim` directory with a `tests/sim/main.rs` file.
+This file will glue together the other files (aka modules) in this folder.
+We'll add things to it soon.
+For now you can leave it empty.

-In this file you will need to include the bytes of the contract(s) you want to test:
+Now create a `tests/sim/utils.rs` file.
+This file will export common functions for all your tests.
+In it you need to include the bytes of the contract(s) you want to test:

 ```rust
 near_sdk_sim::lazy_static_include::lazy_static_include_bytes! {